-My etsy shop came about actually because I wanted to make business cards!
+My Etsy shop came about actually because I wanted to make business cards!
 Last year I was a first time vendor at the Farm Chicks Antique Show in Spokane, Wa.
-It was the first time I had done anything like that – up until then I had just been a very, very good shopper at antique shows, craft shows, etsy, you name it!
+It was the first time I had done anything like that – up until then, I had just been a very, very good shopper at antique shows, craft shows, Etsy, you name it!
 It was actually my sister who thought we might be up for the challenge of becoming a vendor at Farm Chicks.
 My first year was so much fun and we did really well.
-One thing that customers asked me over and over again was if I had a business card or if I sold my wares anywhere else.
+One thing that customers asked me over and over again as if I had a business card or if I sold my wares anywhere else.
 At that point I did not nor did I have any immediate plans to do other shows.
 So fast forward to gearing up for the 2011 Farm Chicks show.
 I wanted business cards to hand out to my customers but I didn't really have anything to put on my business cards.
-Insert etsy!
-I figured opening an etsy shop under the same name ” A Cottage Life” would be a great way to sell my handmade goods that I couldn't necessarily sell at antique shows and keep a customer base following me throughout the year.
-Please visit my etsy shop!
+Insert Etsy!
+I figured opening an Etsy shop under the same name ” A Cottage Life” would be a great way to sell my handmade goods that I couldn't necessarily sell at antique shows and keep a customer base following me throughout the year.
+Please visit my Etsy shop!
 You can find me at www.etsy.com/shop/acottagelife .

 4. Tell us about a few of your favorite items and how you made them.